JCPedroza/algorithms-and-data-structures-js/algorithms-and-data-structures/algorithms/collections/README.md

 # Algorithms - Sequences

-Algorithms that output sequences, ranges, or collections.
+Algorithms that generate a collection of results.